AriaSalvatrice/AriaModules/README.md

 **Quale** can be used as an expander with the entire **Qqqq** family: when **Quale** is placed to the left of **Qqqq**, its **Scale Output** is forwarded to **Qqqq**.
 When **Quale** is placed to the right of **Qqqq**, the scale from **Qqqq** is expressed as a chord on **Quale**'s **Chord Output**.

-**Protip for cool kids only:** Quatherina has recently taken to calling quaint people who claim to subjectively experience the existence of multiple octaves Q-Zombies.
+**Protip for cool kids only:** Quatherina has recently taken to calling people who claim to subjectively experience the existence of multiple octaves Q-Zombies.